tarunpurswani/practice-code-review/README.md

 Your group's challenge is to write as many strategies and implementations as you can!
 Code quality should be your main focus.
-You'll practice formatting, linting, testing, documenting and code review.
+You'll practice formatting, linting, testing, and code review.

 There are already a few challenges in the `/src` folder, but feel free to add a new one if there's a different problem you'd like to solve.
 And it's ok if